 My high musical standards will challenge you to grow and express yourself through music.
 My patient, gentle & supportive teaching style allows me to hear what your needs are and customize each lesson to fit your learning style.

-I bring a bachelor's degree in viola performance, extensive experience performing both classical music and improvising in churches and other settings, pedagogy training with 14 of the best Suzuki Method teacher trainers in the world, and over 15 years teaching experience.
+I bring a bachelor's degree in viola performance, extensive experience performing both classical music and improvising in churches & other settings, pedagogy training with 16 of the best Suzuki Method teacher trainers in the world, and over 20 years' teaching experience.
 You bring a willingness to practice new things, and together, we'll watch you reach new musical heights!

 *Play viola or violin safely and without injury, giving yourself or your child the gift of a lifetime of music-making